Blendtec/fedtest/README.md

 ### 5. Mobile Responsive Layout

-As a User I would like the page to look good on and be optimized for my device whatever it's size and the form is easy to fill out.
+As a User I would like the page to look good on and be optimized for my device whatever its size and the form is easy to fill out.

 Feel free to take liberties on page layout and the form layout, but the mobile style should match the full width version appropriately.